crazyrabbitLTC/hotdog-zombie-defense/README.md

 5. Score points by defeating zombies

 ## Try It Out
-You can play the game online at: [Your GitHub Pages URL will go here]
+You can play the game online at: [https://crazyrabbitltc.github.io/hotdog-zombie-defense/](https://crazyrabbitltc.github.io/hotdog-zombie-defense/)

 ## Technologies Used
 - HTML5